Vonsheezy/creator-mode-theme/readme.txt

 = Installation =

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Creator Mode in the search form and press the 'Enter' key on your keyboard, than install.
+2. Type in Creator Mode in the search form and press the 'Enter' key on your keyboard, then install.
 3. In your admin panel, go to Appearance -> Themes again, and click the 'Add New' button.
 4. Install Creator Mode.
 5. Click on the 'Activate' button to customize your new theme right away.

 == Copyright ==
-Creator Mode bundles the following third-party resources:
+Creator Mode Theme incorporates code from Elementor Hello Theme, Copyright 2020 Elementor Hello Theme is distributed under the terms of the GNU GPL

 Font Awesome icons for theme screenshot
 License: SIL Open Font License, version 1.1.